Jenseits1/kaori-java/README.md

 **Kaori** is a statically typed, object-oriented programming language built with **Java 17**

-The name *Kaori* is inspired by Kaori Miyazono from *Your Lie in April*, symbolizing inspiration, motivation, and the drive to create something different from the standard

 ## ✨ Features ✨

 - **Statically Typed 🔒**